kollus-service/kollus-play-video-php/README.md

    * use getWebTokenByMediaItems in src/Component/Client/VideoGatewayClient.php
 3. Open iframe + web-token-url in instant modal
    * use modal-download-video event in public/js/default.js
+4. Call Kollus Player App
-4. If you want...
-Kollus Player can use 'kollus drm callback'
+5. If you want...
+Kollus Player App can use 'kollus drm callback'
-5. If your platform is mac osx or media is not encrypted, it will be streaming.
+6. If your platform is mac osx or media is not encrypted, it will be streaming.

 ### Play video playlist

-0. You must install kollus player.
+0. You must install Kollus Player App.
 1. Select video.
 2. Press 'Play playlist' button and call local server api for generate 'web-token-url' on browser
    * '/auth/play-video-playlist/{channel_key}' in public/index.php
 3. Generate WebTokenURL
    * use getWebTokenURLByMediaItems in src/Component/Client/VideoGatewayClient.php
    * use getWebTokenByMediaItems in src/Component/Client/VideoGatewayClient.php
-4. Call Kollus Player app
+4. Call Kollus Player App
 5. If your platform is mac osx or more environments, is not working.

 ### Download Multi video

-0. You must install kollus player.
+0. You must install Kollus Player App.
 1. Select video.
 2. Press 'Download selected' button and call local server api for generate 'web-token-url' on browser
    * '/auth/download-multi-video/{channel_key}' in public/index.php
 3. Generate WebTokenURL
    * use getWebTokenURLByMediaItems in src/Component/Client/VideoGatewayClient.php
    * use getWebTokenByMediaItems in src/Component/Client/VideoGatewayClient.php
-4. Call Kollus Player app
+4. Call Kollus Player App

 ### Important code